44 years ago - Thomas Blake is born.

 17 years ago - 27-year-old Thomas retires to Gotham, wealthy from years as a poacher & smuggler.

-12 years ago - 32-year-old Thomas, bored, decides to join the ranks of Gotham's costumed criminals, planning to be the one that brings down Batman when Carmine Falcone puts out a hit on him.
+12 years ago - 32-year-old Thomas, bored, decides to join the ranks of Gotham's costumed criminals, competing for Carmine Falcone's 50 million dollar bounty on Batman.

 11 years ago - 33-year-old Thomas is shot & beaten by The Joker.
 He retreats to his lodge in Africa.

 5 years ago - 39-year-old Thomas, after living for years among a pride of lions, one of them is killed by a poacher.
 He tracks him & kills him, but is caught & extradited on old warrants, recruited to the Suicide Squad by Amanda Waller.

 3 years ago - 41-year-old Thomas is denied his early release for killing a senator.
 He stays with the Suicide Squad's new membership.

 2 years ago - 42-year-old Thomas escapes the Suicide Squad with help from Deadshot.
 He returns to Africa.

 Catman is such a bizarre nugget of comic book weirdness, but I'll try to sum it up.